 These are all metrics that can be easily measured within your event platform.
 The challenge is actively and strategically planning for these encounters to happen.
 Our customers have included downloadable materials and guides, opened discussion forums, and allowed for real-time speaker Q&A, automated greeting when arriving at a different location in the event–all helping to increase participant engagement.

 Engagement needs to begin before the event, continue through the event, and ideally, accelerate after the event is over.
 Creating persistent year-round engagement utilizing all marketing channels in an integrated campaign will deliver tremendous results impacting audience acquisition as well as participant satisfaction and retention.

 Depending upon the technology platform/solution you have chosen or will choose, the event will need to be created, the content and graphics added, registration configured, email messages uploaded, and sponsor locations and features set up.
 A sample checklist and timeline document can be found here and will detail most of those activities and deliverables.

 Based on the complexity of the program, such as multiple versions of the same event for different regions of the world, the setup could be a bit more work.
 This is especially the case for your first event.
-The Engagez platform offers self-service options for those clients that have the resources to support the buildout as well as service packages to provide assistance for clients that don’t have all the resources needed inhouse.
-Engagez allows for some uploading of materials via spreadsheets, including speakers, session information and registration lists.
+The Engagez platform offers self-service options for those clients that have the resources to support the buildout as well as service packages to assist clients that don’t have all the resources needed in-house.
+Engagez allows for some uploading of materials via spreadsheets, including speakers, session information, and registration lists.
 The platform also includes a robust media library that allows event builders to upload many assets simultaneously.

 Leave ample time for testing all aspects of the platform.
 We suggest all buildout activity be stopped at least one week prior to the event in order to fully test, train staff/partners/speakers and make any final tweaks to the environment.
 Registration can, of course, continue during this period.